-Hundreds of families – many of whom we have known and worked closely with for two decades – are in need of healing and recovery.
+Hundreds of families – many of whom we have known and worked closely with for two decades – continue to be in need of healing and recovery.
 Without a doubt, our shared value of love for the land will bring us together to care for each other, regrow, and rebuild.

 To respond, LandPaths launched a new effort: Fire Recovery for the Land & People.
 We can and must provide recovery and healing, right now, for the land and people of Sonoma County.
 As we assessed the damage and the resources needed for restoration and rebuilding, we set and reached an initial goal to raise $100,000.
 This will be a long, many-phased process, especially at Rancho Mark West which has been the beloved home to summer camps, school programs, Outings, Vamos Afuera trips, and community stewardship and will require much work before people can return to the land.
+Here you can see an example of the funds from this campaign at work on the land.
 Our fundraising and recovery efforts continue.

 Every donation of any and every size helps make vital work possible.

 - $18,000 will purchase the supplies and tools needed for initial erosion mitigation at Riddell Preserve, where bulldozers cut 2 miles of fire line through riparian and grassland habitats.